-- In Default value, because the parameter is optional, do not supply a default value. - In Sort, select a sort field, by which the data in the list of values is sorted.
-In the example shown in Figure 5-32, displayed values are sorted by Product Line. - In Sort Direction, select Ascending or Descending.
+- shown in Figure 5-33, displayed values are selected from the Product Code column. - In Enter Value, optionally specify a default value. - In Sort By, select a sort field by which the data in the list of values is sorted.
+In the example, as shown in Figure 5-33, displayed values are sorted by Product Line. - In Sort Direction, select Ascending or Descending.
 If you do not specify a sort direction, BIRT Studio displays the default value first, and arranges the remaining values in ascending order below the default value.

-5 On Filter, choose OK.
+6 On Filter, choose OK.